 Treatment for OSFED

-The treatment of OSFED may benefit from intervention through various methods, including mental health therapists, dietitians, and psychiatrists.
+The treatment of OSFED may benefit from a multi-faceted approach, including the help of mental health therapists, dietitians, and psychiatrists.
 While there are no currently accepted medications for the specific treatment of eating disorders, there are still some medications that may help alleviate certain symptoms associated with OSFED and address underlying comorbid diagnoses.

 Because social support can be an important part of OSFED recovery, family therapy may be used.
-Family therapy can help address unhelpful patterns within a family system that may be contributing to OSFED in addition to equipping family members with their own skills for providing support.
+Family-based treatment options like the Maudsley method, developed specifically for eating disorders, can help address unhelpful patterns within a family system that may be contributing to OSFED in addition to equipping family members with their own skills for providing support.

-Nutritional therapy through a dietitian may also be a part of treatment for OSFED.
+Nutritional counseling through a dietitian may also be a part of treatment for OSFED.
 Some individuals with OSFED may benefit from having a treatment team consisting of both a therapist and a dietitian to address the disorder.
-Therapy can help interrupt unhealthy behaviors while also addressing what led to the development and maintenance of the eating disorder.
+Nutrition therapy can help interrupt unhealthy behaviors while also addressing what led to the development and maintenance of the eating disorder.
 Additionally, therapy can help in developing skills necessary for recovery.

 Medications